-There are four ways to edit the Picture Mode from the Edit menu:
+There are four ways to edit the Picture Mode from the Edit button:

-- Selecting Using Wizard will open the Color Configuration Wizard.
-This Wizard provides guidance for each adjustment step and advanced access to the color features of the display.
-See "Using the Color Configuration Wizard" on page 29 for more information. - Selecting Quick Edit allows the color gamut, white point, brightness, and black level to be quickly adjusted without using the wizard.
-See "Quick Edit" on page 14 for more information. - Selecting 6 Axis Color Trim provides access to advanced color controls for adjusting the hue, saturation, and offset to six ranges of color hues (reds, yellows, greens, cyans, blues, and magentas).
-See "6 Axis Color Trim" on page 14 for more information. - Selecting Quick Print Emulation opens the Quick Print Emulation Wizard.
-This Wizard provides guidance for creating a Picture Mode to emulate the output of a printer.
+- 1. Selecting Using Wizard will open the Color Configuration Wizard.
+This Wizard will provide guidance for each adjustment step.
+This wizard provides advanced access to the color features of the display.
+See "Using the Color Configuration Wizard" on page 30 for more information. - 2.
+Selecting Quick Edit allows the color gamut, white point, brightness and black level to be quickly adjusted without having to use the wizard.
+See "Quick Edit" on page 14 for more information. - 3.
+Selecting 6 Axis Color Trim provides access to advanced color controls for adjusting the hue, saturation and offset to six ranges of color hues (reds, yellows, greens, cyans, blues, and magentas).
+See "6 Axis Color Trim" on page 14 for more information. - 4.
+Selecting Quick Print Emulation opens the Quick Print Emulation Wizard which provides guidance for creating a Picture Mode to emulate the output of a printer.
 This function is not available on the Linux version of MultiProfiler.